Ghalbeyou/Free-Iran-Fonts-Repo/README.md

 The fonts within this repository are subject to the licenses provided by [Font Iran](https://fontiran.com/).
 For more detailed information, kindly refer to the individual font licenses.

-## ISSUES AND SUPPORT: Assisting You Every Step of the Way

-In the event that you encounter any issues or have questions concerning the fonts or their usage, our dedicated support team at [Font Iran](https://fontiran.com/) is readily available to provide assistance.
-Reach out to them for prompt and reliable support.

 Thank you for choosing the Free Iran Fonts Repository.
 Enjoy the creative possibilities that await you with this remarkable collection of fonts!